 By Linda Lee

-Since it is fashion week in New York City this week, what better time to give a little perspective on how lace and floral motifs were used in clothes throughout history.
+Since it was fashion week in New York City last month, what better time to give a little perspective on how lace and floral motifs were used in clothes throughout history.

 For eons men and women concerned themselves with merely covering themselves.
 First, they used animal skins.
 Then they learned to weave fabrics.
 We know people always loved flowers because wildflowers were cultivated, worn as wreathes, carried, and presented as gifts.
 We can see this in murals by the Greeks, Romans and especially the Egyptians who revered the lotus, and arranged bouquets of roses, jasmine, poppies and lilies, long before flower prints leaped onto cloth.